 Where did you first learn about personal finance?
 If you’re like most Americans, it wasn’t at school.
-While some schools offer personal finance workshops for students, the responsibility of teaching kids about finance usually falls to parents.
+While some schools offer personal finance workshops for students, the responsibility of raising financially responsible kids typically falls to parents.

 It can be hard to teach your kids about money, especially if it isn’t your strong suit.
 But raising your kids to be financially responsible could give them a leg up later in life, when they have to start making financial decisions for themselves.

-We’ve asked three prominent financial experts to weigh in and share their top tip on what kids need to know about money, and how you can help teach it to them:
+We’ve asked three financial experts to weigh in and share their top tip for what kids need to know about money, and how you can help teach it to them:

 Money can be tough to talk about.
 But when you educate your kids about your own finances and model financially responsible behavior, they’re likely to do the same when they grow up.

 According to personal finance expert and VP of New Client Enrollment at Freedom Debt Relief, Kevin Gallegos, “Showing your kids how you use your budget to pay for monthly expenses, manage debt, and save money helps them understand the basics of financial responsibility.
 It’s even better if you set them up with their own budget based on their allowance so that they can practice budgeting on their own.”

 2. Teach your kids to save up for large expenses